How Should You Buy Gold? Physical vs. Paper Gold

 If you look at all the paper gold, such as through the London wholesale gold market or US COMEX gold futures, the volume traded is massive when compared to the actual amount of physical gold available.
 This is because the paper gold actually is backed by very little physical gold.
 Furthermore, ETFs, one of the most popular forms of paper gold, is linked more to the price of gold, not the physical asset itself.
 So, to convert paper gold to physical gold would be extremely difficult, if not impossible.

 This proves extremely problematic for paper gold if ever markets become unsustainable.
-While physical gold holds its value and is easily liquidated, bought, and sold, paper gold is victim to increasing regulatory oversight and requirements as well as counterparty risks and possible collapse.
+While physical gold holds its value and is easily liquidated, bought, and sold, paper gold is a victim to increasing regulatory oversight and requirements as well as counterparty risks and possible collapse.

 8. Better for Bequeathing

 Paper gold is a financial product usually issued by a bank.
 So, it may need to be linked to a bank account and will have to follow all banking regulations regarding inheritance.
-Physical gold can be given directly to family members so that they have immediate access at anytime.
+Physical gold can be given directly to family members so that they have immediate access at any time.